 Anti-slavery and human trafficking

 We are committed to doing what we can to combat slavery and human trafficking.
+Our work is focussed on the welfare of our customers, and we work with multiple agencies to identify and support vulnerable customers.
+We also aim to be a great place to work for all of our colleagues.
 Our anti-slavery and human trafficking statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing systems and controls to ensure slavery and human trafficking is not taking place within our supply chains.
 Our suppliers must fully comply with all applicable legislation including, but not limited to, slavery, human trafficking, forced labour, immigration, data protection and health and safety.
 As such we require all suppliers to confirm that they are not in breach of the above legislation prior to being procured for services/goods.

 This statement is made under section 54 (1) of the Modern Slavery Act 2015 and is approved by the board.
 It will be reviewed and updated as necessary.